AimTuxOfficial/AimTux/README.md

 ## Injecting
 First of all, make sure you're in the directory where *AimTux* was built,

-Type the command `./load`, you might be prompted to enter your password (injection required root)
+Type the command `./load`, you might be prompted to enter your password (injection requires root)

 You should see a lot of text being printed out, most of which is not important,